Now that #AppStateisHome, these next steps will prepare you for life as a Mountaineer.

 Once you confirm your enrollment, you will recieve information on how to download the app and create a profile to start meeting other Mountaineers!

 Apply for housing

 Review housing options and apply by the deadline on your enrollment checklist.
 Consider locations, room styles, rates and opportunities like Residential Learning Communities as you select top choices.
 First-year and transfer students less than a year out of high school are required to live on campus (there are a few common exceptions).
 On-campus housing for transfers out of high school more than a year is granted on a space-available basis – we encourage these students to explore off-campus housing options.

 Register for Orientation

-Orientation formally introduces you to the Appalachian community and will help get you acquainted with the campus and resources available to you as a Mountaineer!
-These sessions are required and available on a first-come, first-served basis – sign up early to get the session that is most convenient for your schedule.
+Orientation formally introduces you to the Appalachian community and will help get you familiar with campus and resources available to you as a Mountaineer!
+These sessions are required and available on a first-come, first-served basis – sign up early to get your preferred session.
 Each session offers you the chance to learn your way around campus, meet with an academic advisor and faculty members, and finalize your first semester class schedule.
-Learn more and register via MyApp!
+Learn more and register in your portal!
 Parents, we’re hoping you can come too.